 Four Major Limited Energy Sources

-There are four non renewable energy sources that are used most often.
+There are four non-renewable energy sources that are used most often, states EIA (Non Renewable).
 The first three are fossil fuels.
 This means that they were formed from the remains of plants and animals eons ago.
-These fossils fuels can be in a solid, liquid, or gas form.
+Fossils fuels can be in a solid, liquid, or gas form.

 Oil and Petroleum Products

 Coal is the solid form of the three fossil fuels.
-It is also the most abundant form in the United States.
-It was created in the same way as the other two fossil fuels but became a solid mass.
-Coal must be mined to be removed from the earth.
-There are two types of mining.
+The World Coal Association states that U.S. was the second largest producer of coal after China in 2014.
+Coal must be mined to be removed from the earth and there are two types of mining: